Thirteenth: Dominant thirteenth

-In modern pop/jazz harmony, after the dominant thirteenth, a thirteenth chord (usually notated as X13, e.g. C13) contains an implied flatted seventh interval.
+In modern pop and jazz harmony, after the dominant thirteenth, a thirteenth chord (usually notated as X13, e.g. C13) contains an implied flatted seventh interval.
 Thus, a C13 consists of C, E, G, B♭, and A. The underlying harmony during a thirteenth chord is usually Mixolydian or Lydian dominant (see chord-scale system).
 A thirteenth chord does not imply the quality of the ninth or eleventh scale degrees.
 In general, what gives a thirteenth chord its characteristic sound is the dissonance between the flat seventh and the thirteenth, an interval of a major seventh.

 In the common practice period the "most common" pitches present in V13 chord are the root, 3rd, 7th, and 13th; with the 5th, 9th, and 11th "typically omitted".
 The 13th is most often in the soprano, or highest voice, and usually resolves down by a 3rd to the tonic I or i.
 If the V13 is followed by a I9 the 13th may resolve to the 9th.